MaggGomes/flask/esof/docs/assignment4.md

 <p align="center">
    <img src="https://github.com/rodavoce/flask/blob/development/esof/res/coverage.png">
 </p>
-The coverage is satisfying , around 86%, allowing development and the launch of new features  with security.
+The coverage is satisfying , with a global result of 86% of the tests passing, allowing development and the launch of new features  with some security.

 <p align="center">
    <img src="https://github.com/rodavoce/flask/blob/development/esof/res/coverageChart.png">
 </p>

-From the chart above its possible to see that only three modules are bellow 80% and the main reason it's that to increase the coverage will need many specific test how will require a considerable amount of time.
-The client module has a low percentage because the current tests weren't update to current client version.
+From the chart above it's possible to see that only three modules are bellow 80%, showing once again the reasonable coverage of ***Flask***.
+From our analysis, the modules in these circunstancies are harder to develop tests for them, because they require a lot of specific tests, resulting in a considerable amount of time to develop them.
+The client module has a low percentage coverage because the current tests weren't update to current client version.

 <a name="bug"/>
 ##Identify a new bug and correct a bug